amarjeetkhera/Fake-News-Detector-and-Explainer/README.md

 ## Results

--   LSTM Model Accuracy: [Specify the model's accuracy]
+-   LSTM Model Accuracy: 94 %
--   Precision: [Specify the model's precision]
--   Recall: [Specify the model's recall]
--   F1-Score: [Specify the model's F1-Score]
 -   Explanation Quality: [Describe the quality and effectiveness of the LLM-generated explanations]

 ## Deployment